isc-projects/bind9/doc/notes/notes-9.19.22.rst

   has been fixed.

-  ISC would like to thank Thomas Amgarten for bringing this issue to our attention. :gl:`#4518`, :gl:`#4528`
+  ISC would like to thank Thomas Amgarten for bringing this issue to our attention. :gl:`#4518` :gl:`#4528`

-- A use-after-free assertion might get triggered when the overmem cache cleaning triggers. :gl:`#4595`
+- It was possible to trigger a use-after-free assertion when the overmem cache cleaning was initiated.
+This has been fixed. :gl:`#4595`

-  ISC would like to thank to Jinmei Tatuya from Infoblox for bringing this issue to our attention.
+  ISC would like to thank Jinmei Tatuya of Infoblox for bringing this issue to our attention.

 Known Issues